 |45-54 years old||40,020||12.0%|

 Trends in Traumatic Brain Injury Statistics

 While the number of TBI-related ED visits increased by a whopping 63% between 2006 and 2014, the number of TBI-related ED visits caused by motor vehicle crashes only increased by 31.1%.
 In the same period, the changes in TBI-related hospitalizations and deaths were much more modest, with numbers rising by 3.5% and 4.3%, respectively.

 However, while the overall number of TBI-related hospitalizations increased during this time, the number of TBI-related hospitalizations attributable to motor vehicle crashes decreased by 29%.
 Similarly, while the total number of TBI-related deaths rose, the number that involved car accidents decreased by 34.4%.

 If you or a family member has suffered a traumatic brain injury or another head injury in a car accident, you may be entitled to receive compensation for your medical expenses, lost wages, and other damages the injury has caused in your life.

-The first step towards winning a settlement is to schedule a free consultation with a personal injury law firm near you.
+The first step towards winning a car accident settlement is to schedule a free consultation with a personal injury law firm near you.
 An experienced attorney can evaluate your case and determine the amount of compensation you may be able to recover.